chrisarg/Bit-Set/README.md

 Runtime checks on arguments are performed if the `DEBUG` environment variable is set to a true value when installing the code.

+Only the constructor and destructor are exported by default.
+You can import all functions using the `:all` tag, or import individual functions as needed.

+## Note on the Procedural interface

-The module was created during a "vibecoding" experiment in Github Copilot running through the VS Code editor.
-The section VIBECODING A FFI API of the documentation discusses the prompts used to generate the FFI bindings, and the manual edits of the generated code.
+The **procedural** API in the module was created during a "vibecoding" experiment in Github Copilot running through the VS Code editor.
+The section `VIBECODING A FFI API THAT DIRECTLY MAPS THE C INTERFACE OF BIT` of the documentation discusses the prompts used to generate the FFI bindings, and the manual edits of the generated code.
 While I went through various iterations of the prompt, only the final one is provided (and documented).
 It is estimated that somewhere between 20-30 hours of "vibecoding" (prompt authoring, refinement, verification of the output and exploration of various chatbots) went into the creation of this module.
 Unless stated otherwise, the source code of the module retains the original output as returned by the chatbot.
 In the case that manual edits were made to the generated code, the original output has been retained  in the comments of the module code.
 Some (but not all!) noteworthy edits are discussed in the documentation.

-# FUNCTIONS
+Only the functions that have a direct corresponding to the C interface were wrapped via vibecoding, while all the subsequent functions (e.g. the verification that all C functions were mapped and the object oriented API) were manually created.

+## Note on the Object Oriented interface

+I had hesitated to release an **Object Oriented** API for the Bit library largely because of performance concerns.
+The OO interfaces are currently layered on top of the procedural API, and thus incur some overhead compared to direct calls to the procedural API.
+See [Bit::Set::OO](https://metacpan.org/pod/Bit::Set::OO) for the OO interface.
+Only the procedural API was created via vibecoding, while the OO interface was manually created.

+# Functions in the procedural interface

+The Bit::Set module provides a procedural interface to the Bit library.
+The functions are grouped into several categories for clarity, as described below.

 ## Creation and Destruction